lalakerspro/CSE-120-324-Project/README.md

-The SQL Server: (OPTIONAL, only if you want a database) https://dev.mysql.com/downloads/installer/
+The SQL Server: (OPTIONAL, only if you want a database!
+May not work) https://dev.mysql.com/downloads/installer/